telerik/xaml-docs/styling-and-appearance/themes-suite/office2013.md

 {{endregion}}
 {% endif %}

->The **DarkGrey** variation of the theme is designed with a dark background in mind and it is recommended to use such a background in your application when choosing it.
+>The **DarkGray** variation of the theme is designed with a dark background in mind and it is recommended to use such a background in your application when choosing it.

 ## Office2013 Palette brushes and colors
 |Brush name|White| |Light Gray| |Dark Gray| |